USS Greer: The Greer incident, September 1941

-The "Greer incident" occurred 4 September.
-By all accounts, a German submarine (later identified as U-652) fired upon the Greer, but made no contact.
+The "Greer incident" occurred on 4 September.
+By all accounts, a German submarine (later identified as U-652) fired upon Greer, but made no contact.
 When news of the encounter reached the United States, public concern ran high.
 Initial reports reported that a British aircraft aided in repelling the attack.

 In response, Germany claimed "that the attack had not been initiated by the German submarine; on the contrary, ... the submarine had been attacked with depth bombs, pursued continuously in the German blockade zone, and assailed by depth bombs until midnight."
 The communique implied that the US destroyer had dropped the first depth bombs.
 Germany accused President Roosevelt of "endeavoring with all the means at his disposal to provoke incidents for the purpose of baiting the American people into the war."

 The United States Department of the Navy replied that the German claims were inaccurate and that "the initial attack in the engagement was made by the submarine on the Greer."
 Roosevelt made the Greer incident the principal focus of one of his famed "fireside chats", where he explained a new order he issued as commander-in-chief that escalated America nearer to outright involvement in the European war.
 In Roosevelt's words:

 The Greer was flying the American flag.
 Her identity as an American ship was unmistakable.
 She was then and there attacked by a submarine.
 Germany admits that it was a German submarine.
 The submarine deliberately fired a torpedo at the Greer, followed by another torpedo attack.
 In spite of what Hitler's propaganda bureau has invented, and in spite of what any American obstructionist organisation may prefer to believe, I tell you the blunt fact that the German submarine fired first upon this American destroyer without warning, and with the deliberate design to sink her.

 Declaring that Germany had been guilty of "an act of piracy," President Roosevelt announced what became known as his "shoot-on-sight" order: that Nazi submarines' "very presence in any waters which America deems vital to its defense constitutes an attack.
 In the waters which we deem necessary for our defense, American naval vessels and American planes will no longer wait until Axis submarines lurking under the water, or Axis raiders on the surface of the sea, strike their deadly blow—first."
 He concluded: